cisco-262/NOC-FOR-FGT/docs/README.md

 ### Privacy-First Design

-NOC for FGT is designed around direct device access and local storage.
+FortiGate NOC Monitor is designed around direct device access and local storage.

 Device credentials and monitoring data are processed locally on the user's device and are not uploaded to OpsHome servers for direct device monitoring.